devzendo/transputer-macro-assembler/README.md

   * Bugfix: Symbols in direct instructions that need to be converged, but that are not defined are now detected and cause pass 1 to fail, with the message "Symbol forward references remain unresolved at end of Pass 1 (still converging)".
+  * Changed many diagnostic numeric outputs to hex.
+  * Added more examples of convergence offset calculation.

 0.0.1 First release
 * Bugfix: Any offsets to symbols in direct instructions (which required offset transformation) were not